Crush Your Next Recognition Speech with These Volunteer Appreciation Quotes

 So, you’ve been asked to give the keynote speech at your next volunteer recognition event.
 You’ve curated a few inspirational quotes, but you’re not quite sure you’re p-reared to give a first-rate speech.

-Follow these tips and formula, and you’ll leave your audience wanting more (which is exactly how you should leave them).
+Follow these tips and you’ll leave your audience wanting more (which is exactly how you should leave them).

 First, leave the long list of personal “thank you’s” to someone else.
 Nothing kills a set of short remarks faster.
 This is not your role in the event.